nadiacollado/pinfinity/README.md

 ### System Requirements

-To check out Pinfinity, you need to have [Git](https://git-scm.com/), [Node, and NPM](https://nodejs.org/en/) installed on your development machine.
+To check out Pinfinity, you need to have [Git](https://git-scm.com/) and [NPM](https://nodejs.org/en/) installed on your development machine.

 ### 🏁 Instructions